 Option Four: Use a Third-Party Solution

 The final option is to buy an add-on product like one of these below to print the forms.
 Some have electronic filing instructions with an exported file from Dynamics GP to Excel/CSV.
-Crestwood can help you with this export by using our new 1099-Xport tool.
+Crestwood can help you with this export.
 This is the most cost-effective, but also the most labor-intensive option.
 It is likely the ONLY option for GP 2013R1, and best for other older versions who do not wish to upgrade.

 These online or downloadable programs are recommended by GPUG users (but the Crestwood team has not vetted these, yet.
 We will update as we continue to test and learn more).